Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **Field to Parse**: If the content of the file is the xml to parse, use **BINARY**.
 If the xml appears in a field, use the field name.
 This is a required feild.

-The xml is expected in the followingform:
+The xml is expected in the following form:

 ```xml
 <rootElement>